naoufalcb/Image-Processing-and-Computer-Vision/README.md

      - Extract relevant features and train a recognition model.
      - Evaluate the system's performance in detecting pedestrians.

+6. **Clustering in Image Processing**
+   - File: `Clustering_in_Image_Processing.ipynb`
+   - **What it does:** Explores clustering techniques for image segmentation and grouping similar pixels or image patches.
+   - **Key Steps:**
+     - Preprocess images to extract relevant features for clustering.
+     - Apply clustering algorithms (e.g., K-means, DBSCAN) to segment the image.
+     - Visualize the clustering results to demonstrate segmentation effectiveness.

 ## Techniques Covered
 1. **Histogram of Oriented Gradients (HOG):**
    Extracts key image features by analyzing gradients and their orientation.